Manhattan House: Development

 The Third Avenue Transit Corporation sold off ten plots at auction in November 1946, including the car barn on the block bounded by Second Avenue, 65th Street, Third Avenue, and 66th Street.
-The New York Life Insurance Company bought the 66th Street site for $1.6 million, beating out bidders such as a film studio.
+The New York Life Insurance Company bought the 66th Street site for $1.6 million, beating out bidders that included a film studio.
 New York Life quickly announced plans for a moderate-income apartment complex on the site; it planned to rent out the rooms for $50 per month.
 In addition, New York Life leased a site immediately to the south, which it originally planned to use as a parking lot.
 Third Avenue Transit continued to use its 66th Street depot until mid-1947, while negotiations with New York Life were underway.
 New York Life took title to the site in August 1947 and immediately began demolishing the car barn, a process that was planned to take four months.
-In addition, New York Life hired SOM and Mayer & Whittlesey as architects for the project.
-An early proposal for the site called for three separate apartment towers; according to Gordon Bunshaft, there would have been a 12-story tower in the center of the site, flanked by two 18- to 20-story towers.
+Because insurance companies at the time were restricted from developing certain types of housing in the city, New York Life planned a limited-dividend development.
+New York Life hired SOM and Mayer & Whittlesey as architects for the project.
+An early proposal for the site called for three separate apartment towers.
+These consisted of a 12-story tower in the center of the site, flanked by two 18- to 20-story towers.
+These plans were rejected because most of the apartments would have been oriented along the busier avenues, rather than the quieter side streets.